cocos/cocos-docs/en/editor/publish/publish-in-command-line.md

   - `compressTexture`: Enabled or disabled the compress texture, the default is `false`.
   - `replaceSplashScreen`: Whether to replace the splash screen, the default is `false`.
   - `md5Cache`: Enabled or disabled the MD5 Cache, the default is `false`.
-  - `mainBundleCompressionType` Main bundle compression type.
-For specific option values, please refer to the document [Asset Bundle — compression type](../../asset/bundle.md##compression type).
+  - `mainBundleCompressionType`: Main bundle compression type.
+For specific option values, please refer to the document [Asset Bundle — compression type](../../asset/bundle.md##compression-type).
-  - `mainBundleIsRemote` Configure the main package as a remote package
+  - `mainBundleIsRemote`: Configure the main package as a remote package.
-  - `packages` The build configuration parameters supported by each plugin.
+  - `packages`: The build configuration parameters supported by each plugin.
 What needs to be stored is the serialized string for the data object.
 For details, please refer to the following:

 Each platform's build will be embedded in the **Build** panel as a separate plugin, so each platform's build options are in different locations, and the build options are in `packages.[platform-name].key`.
 For example, to specify the build options for the WeChat Mini Game, the configuration is as follows: